folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 As is normal, contributors that do not have write access to this repository will [fork](/guidelines/contributing/#fork-github-repository) and branch and send pull-requests.
 Others will directly use feature branches (as master branch is protected) and send pull requests.

-See how to [configure](/guides/developer-setup/#use-editorconfig-for-consistent-whitespace) your text editor.
+See how to [configure](/guides/developer-setup/#use-editorconfig-for-consistent-whitespace) your text editor with the `.editorconfig` configuration.

 It is best to establish your local Jekyll setup as explained in the [README](https://github.com/folio-org/folio-org.github.io).
 Creating documentation can be fiddly.